-How should I notify DHHS of a confirmed case of coronavirus (COVID-19) in my workplace?
+How should I notify the Department of Health of a confirmed case of COVID-19 in my workplace?

-What will happen after I notify DHHS of a confirmed case in my workplace?
+What will happen after I notify the Department of Health of a confirmed case in my workplace?

-It is important that you communicate with workers, contractors, visitors, customers and other stakeholders after a confirmed case of coronavirus (COVID-19) at your workplace.
+It is important that you communicate with workers, contractors, visitors, customers and other stakeholders after a confirmed case of COVID-19 at your workplace.
 You should advise workers to get tested immediately if they start to feel unwell.
 More information is available in the .

-What will DHHS do if one of my workers tests positive for coronavirus (COVID-19)?
+What will the Department of Health do if one of my workers tests positive for COVID-19?